Noel Pavitt Clapham

 At the end of his four years as interim choir director he reluctantly handed over leadership of the ensemble to his successor, Alan Thrift, an alumnus who had had more musical training and experience.
 While he continued doing classroom teaching in his areas of expertise, he also accepted an invitation to form and direct a choir at the Avondale Memorial Church.

-During his earlier time as music head in the four years after Greer’s departure, he had worked for two years with Charles Schowe, pioneer music teacher at the college.
+During his earlier time as music head in the four years after the departure of Greer, he had worked for two years with Charles Schowe, pioneer music teacher at the college.
 That experience, as well as his own extended tenure at AC, one of the longest on record, informed his writing about the college in the 1990s.
 Sadly, this recording of his recollections was cut short by a terminal illness.

 Clapham was noted for his sense of humor and love of language, music, teaching, and theological insights, including openness about and promotion of the doctrine of righteousness by faith.
 He taught full-time until 1982 and part-time another twelve years.